CUBRID/cubrid-manual/en/sql/function/information_fn.rst

 .. function:: COERCIBILITY(expr)

     This function returns the collation coercibility level of *expr*.
 The collation coercibility level determines which collation or charset should be used when each column(expression) has different collation or charset.
-For more details, please refer :ref:`Collation Coercibility <collation-coercibility>`.
+For more details, please see :ref:`Collation Coercibility <collation-coercibility>`.

     :param expr: Target expression to get the collation coercibility level.